lnpandey/IITM_Research_Interpretability_of_Attention_Networks/5_visualising_Mosaic_using_2dim_separable_classes/toy_elemental/Hypothesis/README.md

      - For higher dimension once it learns some good attention weights, the attention weight learning stops.
   - When mosaic data is linearly separable
      - The model does not need attention to learn a good classifier.
+     - For higher dimension model need not require to learn the attention weights, but is sometimes learning good attention weights.